ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/analyses/functional/README.md

-This folder contains the functional annotation scripts that were used to analyze MAG functional annotations.
+This folder contains the functional annotation scripts that were used to analyze MAG functional annotations and also generate the figures in the manuscript.

 The analysis files which are too large to host on Github are here: